The impact of social media on businesses, both positive and negative, is immense.

 So it is evident that how social media can have an immense impact on your business and can be one of the most powerful marketing channels to reach out to your audience.

-In a nutshell, social media helps businesses in three key areas;
+In a nutshell, Social media for businesses has benefited in three key areas;

-Brand building – Social media is one of the most profitable digital marketing platforms that boosts your brand visibility among potential customers, allowing you to reach a bigger audience.
-By applying a social media strategy, you significantly increase your brand recognition.
+Brand building – Social media is one of the most profitable digital marketing platforms that boosts your brand’s visibility among potential customers, allowing you to reach a larger audience.
+By applying a social media customer service strategy, you significantly increase your brand’s recognition.

-Omni channel engagement – Research shows, 60% of US millennials expect consistent experiences when dealing with brands online, in-store or by phone.
-Social media strategies boost user engagement across channels in order to engage customers and deliver better omni channel customer experience.
+Omni channel engagement – Research shows that 60% of US millennials expect consistent experiences when dealing with brands online, in-store, or by phone.
+Social media strategies boost user engagement across channels in order to engage customers and deliver a better omnichannel customer experience.

 Business growth – Social interaction between businesses & customers is a growing trend that increases sales and improves brand loyalty.
-SMM report says, more than 65% of businesses are on social media to increase leads.
+According to the SMM report, more than 65% of businesses are on social media to increase leads.

-So, let’s look into the positive effects of social media for businesses.
+So, let’s look at the positive effects of social media on businesses.

-Social media impact businesses positively and offers an opportunity for your audience to find you on social media.
-It helps to reach to your targeted audience, stay engaged with them and respond to their queries instantly.
+Social media impacts businesses positively and offers an opportunity for your audience to find you on social media.
+It helps you reach your targeted audience, stay engaged with them, and respond to their queries instantly.
 It is a great way to evaluate your competition by monitoring their social media pages.

-Social media has multiple positive impacts on business in terms of brand recognition, customer engagement, revenue, and customer service.
-It also is a great tool to evaluate your competitors and how they are using social media for their growth.
+Social media has multiple positive impacts on businesses in terms of brand recognition, customer engagement, revenue, and customer service.
+It is also a great tool to evaluate your competitors and how they are using social media for their growth.

-Here are 9 positive ways of how social media impact businesses.
+Here are 9 positive ways of which social media impacts businesses.

-Social media is a powerful channel to engage customers who reach out to you through different social media channels such as Facebook, Twitter, LinkedIn, Instagram, Whatsapp to deliver a seamless omni channel messaging experience.
+Social media is a powerful channel to engage customers who reach out to you through different social media channels such as Facebook, Twitter, LinkedIn, Instagram, and Whatsapp to deliver a seamless omni-channel messaging experience.

-Providing omni channel customer service is an important aspect of a business.
-However, it is even more important to use the right tools, system which can help your business to deliver an omni channel experience across the customer lifecycle.
+Providing omnichannel customer service is an important aspect of a business.
+However, it is even more important to use the right tools, and systems that can help your business deliver an omnichannel experience across the customer lifecycle.